-The development project discussed is the first example of several subsequent ones in a 405-hectare (1000 acre) watershed, known as Piney Branch, in Montgomery County, Maryland in the greater Washington D.C. metropolitan area (Figure AF1).
+The development project discussed is the first example of several subsequent ones in a 405-hectare (1000 acre) watershed, known as Piney Branch, in Montgomery County, Maryland in the greater Washington D.C. metropolitan area.
 The area lies in the Potomac River watershed between the Mid-Atlantic Piedmont region and the coastal plain.
-Some near-pristine areas remain in the lower reaches of the watershed.
+Some near-pristine areas remain in the lower reaches of the watershed which were avoided.
 Woodlands are primarily deciduous hardwood forest, some of it being regenerative from previous clearing.
 The project lies in an actively cropped agricultural field and shrubby intermittently cleared areas.
-Higher quality wetland habitat occurred downstream of impact areas.
+The pre-existing farmed land exhibited severe sediment and chemical runoff from nutrients to the effect some stream channels were overcome with filamentous algae showing eutrophication and poor water quality.